TraverseData/traverse-email-documentation/README.md

 Identifiers
 -----------

-Different match partners use different hashing schemes.
-Most want the email address converted to lowercase before hashing, but some want it hashed via MD5, whereas others want SHA-1.
+Our match partners compute hashes using varying schemes.
+Most want the email address converted to lowercase before hashing, but some want it hashed via MD5 while others want SHA-1.

-As such, the following `identifiers` are supported:
+The following `identifiers` are supported:

 | Parameter    | Description | *Recommended* |
 | ------------ |------------ | ------------- |